Parallel Synthesis for Autoregressive Speech Generation: Experimental Setup

 \subsection{Acoustic Feature}

 We used an 80-dimensional Mel-spectrogram as the conditioning acoustic feature for speech synthesis.
-For computing the STFT, the FFT size, hop size and window size were set to 1024, 200, and 800, respectively.
+For computing the STFT, the FFT size, hop size and window size were set to 1024 (46 ms), 200 (9 ms), and 800 (36 ms), respectively.